 A T1 system followed by PDMAB color development works well for LSD.
 Other appropriate solvent systems, such as chloroform/methanol and acetone, may also be used.
-After the plate has been spotted with the sample extract, blank, and a standard, and the solvent has risen at least three quarters of the way up, remove the plate and dry.
-Check with UV and then develop with PDMAB.
+After the plate has been spotted with the sample extract, blank, and a standard, and the solvent has risen at least three quarters of the way up, remove the plate, dry, and then develop with PDMAB.
 A purple color should develop with LSD.

-- 6.10 The recipe for T1 is 7drops of ammonium hydroxide per 10ml of methanol - 6.2.0 The ratio of chloroform to methanol is 9/1. - 6.3.0 PDMAB is 1gram of p'dimethylaminobenzaldehyde in100ml of ethanol and 10ml of conc. hydrochloric acid.
+- 6.10 The recipe of T1 is 7drops of ammonium hydroxide per 10ml of methanol - 6.2.0 The ratio of chloroform to methanol is 9/1. - 6.3.0 PDMAB is 1gram of p'dimethylaminobenzaldehyde in100ml of ethanol and 10ml of conc. hydrochloric acid.